marcin-mazurek/today-i-learned/javascript/micro-and-macro-tasks.md

 **Microtasks** can be scheduled during a macrotask execution, and those will be exectued before next **macrotask** will start.

-Take a look at the diagram:
+To visualise, let's take a look at the diagram:

 ```
 +----------------------------------+